allandingwall/OTPGenerator/README.md

+### Note ⚠️⚠️
+This tool is currently a work in progress, and is currently being rewritten from an earlier toy implementation (otp-generator.py) that used integer representations of letters rather than bytes.

 # One-Time Pad CLI Tool
 This is a Python-based Command-Line Interface (CLI) for encrypting and decrypting files using a one-time pad.
 This tool generates a secure key for each encryption, stores it separately, and deletes it after decryption to prevent reuse.